SERVICE ACCOUNT MANAGEMENT

 - They can’t change passwords on service accounts without knowing the applications that are dependent on that credential for daily operation.

 The first step of service account management is to inventory all service accounts and where they are used.
-This can be done using Secret Server’s Service Account Discovery.
+This can be done using Thycotic Secret Server’s Service Account Discovery.
 Discovery for service accounts needs to be an ongoing, automated process to maintain an accurate inventory because administrators may deploy new services at any time using new or existing service accounts.

 Once the inventory of service accounts is complete, it is important to change service account passwords.
 This can be easily automated by Secret Server.
-Once Secret Server is configured to change service account passwords, it will automatically update all the inventoried locations and even restart each dependent service, and execute any custom scripts needed for legacy applications, to ensure all applications dependent on the service accounts are properly updated.
+Once Secret Server is configured to change service account passwords, it will automatically update all of the inventoried locations and even restart each dependent service, and execute any custom scripts needed for legacy applications, to ensure all applications dependent on the service accounts are properly updated.